Home › Football Casuals Clothing

 Est. 2007 — 200K+ Facebook Followers

-What Is Football Casual Clothing?
+What Is Football Casuals Clothing?

-Football casual clothing has been at the heart of British football culture since the early 1980s.
+Football casuals clothing has been at the heart of British football culture since the early 1980s.
 Born on the terraces of Liverpool, Manchester and beyond, the casual movement saw football fans swap replica kits for premium designer sportswear — creating one of the most iconic subcultures in UK fashion history.
-At its core, football casual clothing is about looking sharp without advertising your allegiances: track tops, polo shirts, terrace jackets and quality trainers from the era's most coveted brands.
+At its core, football casuals clothing is about looking sharp without advertising your allegiances: track tops, polo shirts, terrace jackets and quality trainers from the era's most coveted brands.

 From the Terraces to the High Street

 What started on the terraces of Anfield and Old Trafford has become one of the most enduring menswear aesthetics in British fashion.
-The terrace casual look blends retro sportswear with classic menswear — Sergio Tacchini track tops, Fila polo shirts, Ellesse jackets and adidas Originals trainers.
+The football casuals look blends retro sportswear with classic menswear — Sergio Tacchini track tops, Fila polo shirts, Ellesse jackets and adidas Originals trainers.
 Stone Island and C.P.
 Company arrived mid-decade and became the ultimate casual status symbols, a tradition continued today through adidas Spezial.

 Latest from The Casuals Directory

-Football Casual Brands We recommend
+Football Casual Brands We Recommend

 The essential labels